Raising Hope for the 2023 Monarch Migration- Share Your Raise The Migration Results

 2017- 100% survival rate

 2016- 96% survial rate

 2015- 96% survival rate

 2014- 90% survival rate

 As you can see from the results, this raising system is consistently producing healthy monarchs to help support the struggling monarch population.

-I think the closest we have come was two years ago when I forgot to close a cage door and found a caterpillar crawling on top of the cage. 🐛 😱
+I think the closest we have come was a few years back when I forgot to close a cage door and found a caterpillar crawling on top of the cage. 🐛 😱

 Unexplained Caterpillar Deaths